-- The Focused Amendments to the Pre-Submission Draft District Plan have been written in the context of the Localism Act, the National Planning Policy Framework and the National Planning Practice Guidance published by the Government.
-The District Plan and statutory planning documents need to maintain consistency with national planning policy and guidance9. - The Focused Amendments to the Pre-Submission Draft District Plan need to be produced and written in accordance with legislation and regulations10. - The Focused Amendments to the Pre-Submission Draft District Plan have been written using the results of the accompanying Sustainability Appraisal.
-This shows which options have been considered for its strategy and policies and why the options chosen are preferred over those rejected. - The Focused Amendments to the Pre-Submission Draft District Plan have been informed by background evidence, which may be updated during the course of the production of the Plan.
-The background evidence (and any updates) will be made available to view on the Council's website, linked to the District Plan web page11. - The Focused Amendments to the Pre-Submission Draft District Plan is accompanied by a Sustainability Appraisal and a Habitats Regulations Assessment, both of which are part of the public consultation.
+- The Main Modifications to the Draft District Plan have been produced following the Examination hearings that have taken place and the subsequent conclusions made by the Inspector with regards to the soundness of the Plan. - At this time comments can only be made on the changes proposed in the Main Modifications to the District Plan. - The Main Modifications to the Draft District Plan have been written in the context of the Localism Act, the National Planning Policy Framework and the National Planning Practice Guidance published by the Government.
+The District Plan and statutory planning documents need to maintain consistency with national planning policy and guidance9. - The Main Modifications to the Draft District Plan need to be produced and written in accordance with legislation and regulations10. - The Main Modifications to the Draft District Plan have been informed by the results of the accompanying Sustainability Appraisal.
+This shows which options have been considered for its strategy and policies and why the options chosen are preferred over those rejected. - The Main Modifications to the Draft District Plan have been informed by background evidence.
+The background evidence (and any updates) will be made available to view on the Council's website, linked to the District Plan web page11. - The Main Modifications to the Draft District Plan is accompanied by a Sustainability Appraisal, a Habitats Regulations Assessment, and an EQIA, all of which are part of the public consultation.